simonsobs/ocs/docs/live_monitoring.rst

 If this is your first time using Docker you need to do some first time setup, which is detailed in the ``sisock`` repo, but which we will review here.

+    Note: While there is a docker group you could add your user to, be aware that users in this group are ``root`` equivalent.
+If you do not want the security implications that come with this, run docker with sudo.

 We will be building a network of Docker containers.
 To provide name resolution for the containers within the network we must build our own user defined bridge network.
 We can do so by running::